Mobility Device Repair

 • We can’t help with any electrical components (ie. issues with motors, wiring, or batteries).

-• We don’t sell replacement parts (ex. new wheels) but are happy to help you install replacement parts if you bring them with you.
+• We don’t sell replacement parts (ex. new wheels), but we can help you install replacement parts if you bring them with you.

 • We don’t replace hydraulic brakes (ie. brakes with fluid in them).